-An Invitation to Pastoral Care from the Office of the Chaplain and Spiritual Life Programs
+An Invitation to Pastoral Care from the Hub for Spiritual Life and Spiritual Life Programs

 Motivated by the God we know, as revealed through Scripture, who cares immensely about injustice, we are committed to working for rapid and lasting change.
 While the Bible has often been used to justify oppression in the name of God, we believe that at its core, the reign of God is ultimately good news for the oppressed.
 From the freeing of enslaved people from Egyptian bondage, to provisions for the widow, orphan, and refugee found in Israel's law, to God's own identification with unjust suffering in the cross of Jesus, Scripture consistently shows God to be intimately present with and concerned for the vulnerable and calls followers of Jesus to do the same.